hishamcse/Corona/README.md

 # Corona
 Simple Corona App with Update
-Will be updated with new featues soon
+Will be updated with new features soon